13 Fixes Finder is slow on Mac Sequoia or Sonoma

 3. Choose Relaunch.

-Shut down the Mac computer and turn it back ON.
-Check Finder on Mac running slow; here is the next solution.
+Shut down and turn the Mac computer back on.
+Now, recheck whether the Finder speed on the Mac has improved.
+If not, here is the next solution.

 2. Force Quit All Apps